Tennis Elbow Specialist

 Tennis elbow often gets better on its own.
 However, if over-the-counter pain medications and other self-care measures aren’t helping, Dr. Mazzara may suggest physical therapy or a special brace.
-If the injury is related to overuse, eliminating the activity all together for a duration of time will often heel the injury.
+If the injury is related to overuse, eliminating the activity all together for a duration of time will often heal the injury.
 Other non-surgical treatment options include a cortisone injection and platelet rich plasma (PRP) injections.

-How to treat tennis elbow with surgery?
+How is tennis elbow treated with surgery?